 Social media can be brutal.
 Just ask some of the many people who’ve been completely criticized or even fired for saying or sharing the wrong thing.
 It only takes one click to unfollow someone if content isn’t up to standards.

 While consistency is important, quality is essential.
-The content you create and share represents your brand.
+The content you create and share represents your brand, and ultimately help you achieve your social media goals.

 A poor quality video can quickly become a viral meme that negatively impacts your company.
 Dark or blurry Instagram photos do not delight people or make them want to follow your brand.

-Have a plan.
+Have a plan- a social media content calendar to be specific.
 Put the people and systems in place to deliver consistent, quality content.
-Set up quality control and analytics to review content performance on the backend.
+Set goals, have quality control and analytics to review content performance on the backend.

 Lack of consistency and lack of quality are the top two reasons so many social media strategies fail to deliver an ROI.
 If you don’t have those people and systems in place to deliver content quality, then it’s definitely time to consider hiring a social media management company to do this for you.